t8js/sdk-factory/README.md

 }
 ```

-To meet the needs of a specific use case, the request handler's code can certainly depart from the example above (which is again the reason why it's not hardwired into the package).
+To meet the needs of a specific use case, the request handler's code can certainly depart from the example above (which is the primary reason why it's not hardwired into the package).